locoframework/loco-rails/README.md

 ### 1. Provides structure for Javascript assets

-I've said about that enough in the previous sections.
-Structure is just good and desirable.
+I've said about that in the previous sections.
+Structure is just good and desirable + everyone knows where is located JavaScript code, that runs current page.

 ### 2. Big brother and little brother